Theadora Whittington

 Re anyone who might like to buy any of my artwork for sale, please also be in touch, & perhaps drop by my studio for a cuppa, & to take a look at my artwork.

-I studied for an MA in Children's Book Illustration at the Cambridge School of Art in 2018 which widened my artistic vision hugely: I’m still learning.
+My studies for an MA in Children's Book Illustration at the Cambridge School of Art have also widened my artistic vision hugely: I’m still learning.
+I’m a member of SCBWI.

-I love conducting workshops for children in which they discuss traditional myths, and then create their own illustrated ‘myths’, and/or discussions of endangered animals followed by fun artwork.
+I also love conducting workshops for children: often in which they discuss environmental themes or traditional myths, and sometimes they then create their own wonderfully illustrated stories.
+I’ve also enjoyed talking about the importance of picture books more generally: book fairs, school courses.